Anynomouss/grin-voucher/README.md

   * Check how Bitcoin paper wallets and others are shared through QR, do not reinvent, find a BIP if possible and follow standards
   * Read up on using the grin-wallet API, is Grin++ wallet API with identicals ready to use (ask David)
   * Start testing
-  * For the future, ask a sweep method (transaction) to be implemented in grin-wallet Grin++
+  * For the future, make a feature request a sweep method (transaction) to be implemented in grin-wallet Grin++ to help facilitate this system, optionally just as a Python Add On.